LiteracyBridge/amplio-backend/docs/user-roles.md

 > `POST /api/roles`

-Creates a new role for the organi   sation.
+Creates a new role for the organisation.

 > `DELETE /api/roles/:id`